-If your practitioner does not resolve your concerns, or if you are not comfortable talking to him or her, contact the Complaints and Quality Assurance Coordinator at the Board.
-Sometimes he or she, or another Board staff member, can help resolve the issue.
-If this is not possible, the Complaints and Quality Assurance Coordinator will explain how to file an allegation with the Board.
+If your practitioner does not resolve your concerns, or if you are not comfortable talking to him or her, contact the Complaints and Quality Assurance Coordinator at NLPB.
+Sometimes he or she, or another NLPB staff member, can help resolve the issue.
+If this is not possible, the Complaints and Quality Assurance Coordinator will explain how to file an allegation.

 The Complaints Process

-Allegations can be brought to the Board’s attention by telephone, e-mail, or in person.
-When the Board receives an allegation, the Board’s Complaints and Quality Assurance Coordinator will provide you with a Complaint Form to fill out.
+Allegations can be brought to NLPB’s attention by telephone, e-mail, or in person.
+When an allegation is received, the Complaints and Quality Assurance Coordinator will provide you with a Complaint Form to fill out.
 It may be appropriate to attach other documents, such as prescriptions, to this form.

 Once the Complaint Form is filled out, the Respondent will be given a copy and asked to respond in writing.
 When the written response is received, you will be provided with a copy and asked if you want to make any further comments.
 If you provide further comments, the Respondent will also be given another chance to respond.

-Once you and the Respondent have both provided statements, the Registrar of the Board will review the matter.
+Once you and the Respondent have both provided statements, the Registrar of NLPB will review the matter.
 He or she may ask both parties if they would like to try to resolve the matter with the Registrar’s help.
 This is called Alternative Dispute Resolution.

-If the allegation cannot be resolved this way, the Registrar will refer the matter to the Complaints Authorization Committee (referred to as the “Committee”) for review.
+If the allegation cannot be resolved this way, the Registrar will refer the matter to the Complaints Authorization Committee (Committee) for review.
 The Committee is made up of pharmacy practitioners and public representatives.

 The Committee will review the allegation and may do a number of things including: